satyadeepk/docker-mitmweb/README.md

 # mitmweb docker image
 Alpine based docker image for the mitmproxy web interface mitmweb.

+Original work from [johnmccabe/mitmweb-docker](https://github.com/johnmccabe/mitmweb-docker) - forked to update versions and also build for arm.

 Get started quickly with defaults allowing docker to map the proxy and web interface ports.

     docker run --name mitmweb -d -P fopina/mitmweb